Stroika Library 3.0d23

 nonvirtual void clear ()

-nonvirtual void PurgeSpoiledData ()
+nonvirtual void ClearExpiredData ()

 Detailed Description

-template<typename KEY, typename VALUE, typename TRAITS = TimedCacheSupport::DefaultTraits<KEY, VALUE>>
+template<IKey KEY, IValue VALUE, TimedCacheSupport::ITraits< KEY, VALUE > TRAITS = TimedCacheSupport::DefaultTraits<KEY, VALUE>>

 class Stroika::Foundation::Cache::TimedCache< KEY, VALUE, TRAITS >

-We define 'fresheness' somewhat arbitrarily, but by default, this means since the item was added.
+More about kTrackFreshness: We define 'fresheness' somewhat arbitrarily, but by default, this means since the item was added.
 However, the TimedCache also provides other apis to update the 'freshness' of a stored object, depending on application needs.

 Keeps track of all items - indexed by Key - but throws away items which are any more stale than given by the staleness limit.